Diocese of Cagli-Pergola

-The diocese of Cagli e Pergola was a Roman Catholic ecclesiastical territory in the Marche, central Italy, in the province of Pesaro and Urbino.
-Up until 1563 it was under the direct supervision of the Roman pontiff.
+The diocese of Cagli e Pergola was a Latin Church diocese of the Catholic Church in the Marche, central Italy, in the province of Pesaro and Urbino.
+Until 1563 it was under the direct supervision of the Roman pontiff.
 In that year, the diocese of Urbino was elevated to metropolitan status, and Cagli became a suffragan see of Urbino.
 The diocese was abolished as an independent entity in 1986, when it was incorporated into the diocese of Fano-Fossombrone-Cagli-Pergola.
 It was still a suffragan of the archdiocese of Urbino.

 The historical diocese of Cagli was renamed in 1819.
 Pergola, which had been in the diocese of Urbino, was raised to the rank of an episcopal city and united to the See of Cagli.

 History

+The diocese of Cagli does not appear in the evidence until the 8th century.
+Louis Duchesne believed that it might have been a "resurrection" of the diocese of Pitinum Mergens.
+Only one bishop of Pitinum is known, Romanus in 499.

-Bishop Egidio (1243–59) had many controversies with the municipality of Gubbio.
-Under his successor the Ghibellines revolted against the papal power.
+Bishop Egidio (1233–1259) had many controversies with the municipality of Gubbio.
+Under his successor Bishop Morandus, the Ghibellines revolted against the papal power.
 After the death of Bishop Jacopo (1276), the Ghibelline canons wished to elect a noble, Berardo Berardi, while the Guelphs elected Rinaldo Sicardi, Abbot of San Pietro di Massa.
 As a result the see remained vacant for some years.
-Finally Berardo was made bishop of Osimo, and Sicardi died, whereupon a certain Guglielmo was elected bishop (1285).
+Finally Berardo was made bishop of Osimo in 1283, and Sicardi died, whereupon Guglielmo Saxonis was elected bishop (1285) and approved by Pope Honorius IV.
 Civil discords, however, did not cease, and after a terrible massacre, Cagli was burned by its own citizens.

-It was afterwards rebuilt on the plain of St. Angelo, and Pope Nicholas IV named it St. Angelo of the Pope (S. Angelo papale).
-Later on, however, the original name of Cagli was substituted.
+The town was immediately rebuilt on the plain of St. Angelo, and, on 10 March 1289, Pope Nicholas IV (1288–1292) named it S. Angelo papale.
+After his death, however, the original name of Cagli was restored.

-In 1297 the first stone of the cathedral was laid by the Bishop Lituardo Cervati, and in 1398 Niccolò Marciari brought the building to completion.
-In 1503 the partisans of Cesare Borgia killed the Franciscan bishop Gasparo Golfi.
-His successor, a Spanish Dominican, Ludovico di Lagoria, was nearly killed by the people.
+In 1297 the first stone of the new cathedral was laid by the Bishop Lituardo Cervati, and in 1398 Niccolò Marciari brought the building to completion.
+It was dedicated to the Virgin Mary, under the title Assumption.
+The cathedral was staffed and administered by a corporation called the Chapter, consisting of two dignities (the Provost, and the Archdeacon) and eleven canons, one of whom was the Theologus (preacher).
+There were also twelve chaplains, who were not members of the Chapter.